Research

 Research interests

 My main interest lies in optimal transport and the geometry of the Wasserstein space, convex analysis and optimization, calculus of variations and Bayesian statistics.
-Below is a list of publications organized by research themes:
+Below is a list of publications organized by research themes.
+The years indicated refer to the first submission of the work.

-Optimal curves valued in the space of measures
+Optimal curves and mappings valued in the space of measures

 Optimal transport provides a natural way to interpolate between probability distributions, generating geodesics (that is, shortest paths) in the so-called Wasserstein space.
 I have studied some variations of this problem where one not only looks for the shortest path, but adds additional terms in the objective functional.
 Penalization of congestion yields model of fluid dynamics and is connected to Mean Field Games; allowing for growth terms leads to unbalanced optimal transport.